-The widowed father of two worked hard for his daughters and the two girls grew to be kind and loving daughters.
+The widowed father of two worked hard for his girls and the sisters grew to be kind and loving daughters.
 The elder girl was caring and considerate.
-She looked after her father and sister, the wellbeing of her family and patiently saw her home through difficult times.
-The younger sister was more lively, playful and spontaneous.
+She looked after her father and sister tenderly.
+The younger sister was more playful and spontaneous.

 Back home, the two girls patiently awaited their father’s return.
-But as the hour grew late, they became increasingly worried.
-Distress gnawed at their hearts until the messenger at last arrived.
-The two girls were relieved to learn that their father was safe but were nonetheless concerned.
+As the hour grew late, they became worried.

 Finally, Kim-chhenn, unable to resist her spontaneous nature, went out looking for their father.
 She dashed out of the house before her sister could stop her.
 Kim-ko· chased after her younger sister, but in the darkness of the night, they soon became hopelessly separated.

 Kim-ko· desperately felt her way through pitched blackness in search for her sister.
-She prayed silently but sincerely.
-She prayed for light to guide her to her family.
-She prayed as she made her way through complete darkness.
+In the dark of night, she prayed for light to guide her to her family.

 The gods had answered their suppliant and created fireflies to light her way.
 But alas, they heard the prayers too late.